magento/devdocs/guides/v2.1/cloud/before/before-setup-env-2_clone.md

 1. Log in to your local workstation with a [Magento file system owner]({{ page.baseurl }}/cloud/before/before-workspace-file-sys-owner.html) account.

-1. Change to the web server or virtual host _docroot_.
+1. Change to the web server or virtual host _docroot_ directory.

 1. Log in to the Magento Cloud CLI.